Big Timber, MT Demographics

 A map of Big Timber's Population by Race

-Of the 497 places in Montana, Big Timber is the 69th most populous.
+Big Timber is ranked the 68th most populous place in Montana, out of 497 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Big Timber was ranked the 69th most populous place in the 2020 Census.

 Big Timber's White Population